Luke Holwerda has just announced the second US Red Special Meet-up on Saturday, March 26 2022.

 The valves (vacuum tubes) are biased such that at each stage, the grid starts to go positive at exactly the same point that a Vox AC30 would at full volume.

-It sounds like Nigel has deployed all his electronics design expertise and experience producing and maintaining Brian May’s gear to offer the holy grail that amateur Queen players have been seeking for some years: the full on Wembley ’86 tone in your home, or Project BMIB (Brian May in your Bedroom) as I’m calling it.
+Nigel has deployed all his electronics design expertise and experience producing and maintaining Brian May’s gear to offer the holy grail that amateur Queen players have been seeking for some years: the full on Wembley ’86 tone in your home, or Project BMIB (Brian May in your Bedroom) as I’m calling it.
 [Other Vox AC30 + Deacy amplifier emulation BMIB solutions are available, such as the Fryer Guitars Mayday effects pedal.]

 Nigel has recorded a short demonstration video in the link below using a KAT STB Stomper and Retro Sonic chorus pedal.
 The amplifier is still at the prototype stage and is not available for general sale yet.
 Note that corner protectors have been made but are not fitted to the prototype illustrated in these three images (photo credit Nigel Knight).